SocialCareData/placements-standard/specification.md

 <a href="https://github.com/SocialCareData/placements-standard/issues/new?template=content_issue.yml&title=Issue+regarding+Placements+Spec+Provision+requirement" class="web-button" target="_blank">Raise an issue about this category: Provision requirement </a>

 ### Provision recommendation
-This section described the preferred provision recommendation.
+This section describes the preferred provision recommendation.
 As above, these fields reflect a focus on how providers conceptualise need, and in particular how this translates into a decision as to whether or not to offer an available placement and at what price all other things being equal.
 That is not the only way of thinking about needs, but it is the lens which is most appropriate to market analysis because it is how ‘needs’ translate into placements being available or unavailable, and more or less expensive.
 These fields allow comparison of preferred and actual placement and the relationship between provision recommendations and placement outcome and cost.

 |Field name|Options|Cardinality|Data Type & Format|
 |----------|-------|-----------|------------------|